Date of workshop: Sunday,30 September

-Time will be announced soon..
+Time of workshop: will be announced soon...

 This tutorial provides lectures, demonstrations, discussion, and hands-on practice with software tools for creating and validating context and process metadata for photographic image sequences.
 The initial software is designed for RTI and Photogrammetry, though the approach has broader applicability.
 The tools produce Linked Open Data mapped to CRM-dig saved as RDF.
 The user need not know anything about the CRM or linked open data to use the tools.